 Let us know.
 We’d love to hear about it.
 For examples of data that’s already been made available, see the data page.
 For examples of what has already been built, see the tools page.
 For information on where we’re going, see our roadmap.

 Partners contribute data to the cooperative, benefitting not only from the rich, dynamic insights of the integrated data but also from sitting on an advisory governance board to guide the evolution of the cooperative.

 The Open Skills Research Working Group is dedicated to improving machine learning algorithms for translating workforce data into actionable insights about the dynamics of skills and jobs in the American economy.
 The Group is a made up of researchers from a variety of backgrounds, from economics to machine learning.

 Data at Work hosts monthly researcher’s calls to continue the conversation with researchers to better understand how our public datasets can be improved.

 Upcoming Researchers Calls

-- January 24, 2018 - Sarah Bana presents her research “The Effect of Additional Authority on Job Postings: The Case for Nurse Practitioners”.
+- January 24, 2018 (slides) - Sarah Bana presented her work “The Effect of Additional Authority on Job Postings: The Case for Nurse Practitioners”.

 If you’re not sure where to start, there are lots of ways to get in contact with the core team members as well as the broader community around Data at Work